RigsOfRods/rigs-of-rods/source/main/scripting/server/README.txt

 Most functions work just like they do in rorserver.

-These are stubs, doing nothing and returning 0 or "":
+The following are stubs, doing nothing and returning 0 or "":
     game.getServerIpAddress()
     game.getUserIpAddress(int uid)
     game.get_version()